phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==

+= 1.1.0 =
+* Implemented View As "Logged out user" functionality so you can translate strings that show only for logged out users
+* Allow slug edit for default language
+* Fixed an issue with the dropdown of translation strings when there were unsaved changes and the dropdown disconected from the textarea
+* Prevent translate editor icon pencil to exit the translation iframe
+* Fixed translating via the next/prev buttons that reset the position in the translation string list
+* Refactor the way we are generating the language url for the language switcher when we don't have a variable available

 = 1.0.9 =
 * We now flush permalinks when saving the settings page to avoid getting 404 and 500 errors